 8.3 Other Agencies

 The Pricing and Classification Service Center (PCSC) and the district business mail entry offices provide guidance on mail classification, prices, and mail preparation standards.
-Direct questions about mail classification and special mail services to local postal officials.
-The PCSC can help local offices answer these questions.
-(Note: Zip Code Prefix 340 is shared by South Florida and New York districts.
-Unassigned prefixes are not listed.)
+Questions about mail classification and special mail services should be directed to local postal officials.
+The PCSC can help local officials by providing guidance in answer these questions.

 90 Church St Ste 3100

 For District Business Mail Entry contact information use the District Business Mail Entry Locator tool on RIBBS at ribbs.usps.gov.